Hypergraph polynomials and the Bernardi process: Jaeger trees

 \begin{proof} Let $T'$ be the spanning tree produced by the (ht:$V$, cut:$E$) Bernardi process on $\mathbf f_V(T)$, with base node $b_0$, base edge $b_0b_1^-$, and the reversed ribbon structure.
 Then $T'$ is an $E$-cut Jaeger tree in that setup and by Lemma \ref{l:emerald_tree_is_also_violet}, $T'$ is a $V$-cut Jaeger tree with base node $b_0$, base edge $b_0b_1$ and the original ribbon structure.
 Hence $T$ and $T'$ are both $V$-cut Jaeger trees, and they both realize $\mathbf f_V(T)$ on $V$.
 Thus by Theorem \ref{t:hypertrees_unique_repr_by_J_trees}, we have $T'=T$. \end{proof}

 \begin{remark} The original Bernardi process for graphs is most easily identified with the (ht:$E$, cut:$V$) version.
-In \cite{Baker-Wang}, Baker and Wang define a right inverse and a left inverse for the bijection between spanning trees and break divisors given by the Bernardi process on graphs.
+In \cite{Baker-Wang}, Baker and Wang define a right and a left inverse for the bijection between spanning trees and break divisors given by the Bernardi process on graphs.
 We note that the (ht:$V$, cut:$V$) Bernardi process is a generalization of their right inverse and the (ht:$V$, cut:$E$) Bernardi process with base node $b_0$, base edge $b_0b_1^-$, and the reversed ribbon structure is a generalization of their left inverse.
+(By Theorem \ref{thm:inverses}, these two mappings coincide.)
 Hence the theorems of this subsection extend the results of Baker and Wang.
 This hinges on the realization that both spanning trees and break divisors are special cases of hypertrees. \end{remark}